Lifting Frobenius splittings through geometric vertex decomposition: Background and preliminaries

 Fix a variable $y = x_i$ of $S$ and an ideal $I\subseteq S$.
 Consider the weight vector $w$ that is the $i$-th standard basis vector, and define $\init_{y}(I)$ to be the (not necessarily monomial) ideal obtained by degeneration with respect to that weight vector.
 Set If \begin{enumerate} \item $\init_y(I) = C(y,I) \cap (N(y,I)+(y))$, and \item either $\sqrt{C(y,I)} = \sqrt{N(y,I)}$ or no minimal prime of $C(y,I)$ is a minimal prime of $N(y,I)$, \end{enumerate} then we say that $I$ admits a \newword{geometric vertex decomposition} at $y$, or that $\init_y(I) = C(y,I) \cap (N(y,I)+(y))$ is a geometric vertex decomposition of $I$ with respect to $y$.
 In this case, we will refer to $C(y,I)$ as the \newword{link} of $I$ at $y$ and to $N(y,I)$ as the \newword{deletion}.

-If $I$ is \newword{unmixed} (i.e., all associated primes of $I$ have the same height), then condition (2) is automatically satisfied.
+If $I$ is unmixed, then condition (2) is automatically satisfied.
 Condition (1) holds if and only if $I$ possesses a generating set in which each term is at most linear in $y$.
-Then also If $I$ is a squarefree monomial ideal, then $I$ admits a geometric vertex decomposition at $y$ if and only if the Stanley--Reisner complex of $I$ admits a vertex decomposition (in the non-pure sense) at the variable corresponding to $y$.
+Then also $\init_y(I) = yC(y,I) + N(y,I)$.
+If $I$ is a squarefree monomial ideal, then $I$ admits a geometric vertex decomposition at $y$ if and only if the Stanley--Reisner complex of $I$ admits a vertex decomposition (in the non-pure sense) at the variable corresponding to $y$.
 In this case, $C(y,I)$ and $N(y,I)$ will be the ideals of the link and deletion, respectively, taken in the contracted polynomial ring which omits the generator $y$.

 Considering again the weight vector $w$ that is the $i$-th standard basis vector, $\init_y(I) = C(y,I) \cap (N(y,I)+(y))$ if and only if $I$ has a $w$-Gr\"obner basis $\mathcal{G}$ of the form where $y$ does not divide any term of $q_j$, $r_j$, or $h_j$.
 Then $C(y,I) = (q_1, \ldots, q_k, h_1, \ldots, h_\ell)$ and $N(y,I) = (h_1, \ldots, h_\ell)$.
 If $<$ is a term order which refines $w$, i.e., such that $\init_<(I) = \init_<(\init_y(I))$, for example, any purely lexicographic order in which $y$ is the largest variable, and $\mathcal{G}$ is a Gr\"obner basis with respect to $<$, then the given generating sets for $C(y,I)$ and $N(y,I)$ are $<$-Gr\"obner bases as well.